GSA-TTS/handbook/pages/request-for-comments/004-bucket-hiring-approach.md

       have to do these non-technical interviews once.
 Hiring managers will be able to share notes and talk to the interviewers.
-This helps preserve candidate experience; we shouldn’t expect candidates to do a separate core values interview for COE, Login, and 18F, for example.
+This helps preserve candidate experience; we shouldn’t expect candidates to do a separate core values interview for COE, and Login for example.
 Experienced interviewers will conduct these interviews because they have a deep bench of experience evaluating candidate responses, specifically around core values.